-In 2015, The West River and its tributaries were designated a "greenway" by the Connecticut Department of Energy and Environmental Protection!
-Now, the real work begins: putting this vision for a linear park and trail into action.
+In 2015, The West River and its tributaries were designated a "greenway" by the Connecticut Department of Energy and Environmental Protection.

 We have a plan for reclaiming the West River.
 You can help.